 Sean likes having a laugh, high adrenaline sports, keeping fit, playing wheelchair basketball and spending time with his adorable puppy, Ruby.

-The 29-year-old has cerebral palsy and has never let his disability or people’s attitudes get in the way of achieving his goals and having fun.
+The 28-year-old has cerebral palsy and has never let his disability or people’s attitudes get in the way of achieving his goals and having fun.

 “I’ve had a lot of people over the years telling me that I can’t do this and I can’t do that and I like proving them wrong.”

-A healthy lifestyle and exercise can also help men avoid about 70 per cent of the most common health problems.
-So what happens if a disability makes going to the gym, playing sport and catching up with friends difficult?
-One thing that was holding Sean back was the lack of supports available to him outside of his family.
-That changed when he got his first NDIS plan last year and turned to not-for-profit disability service provider Villa Maria Catholic Homes (VMCH).
+One thing that was holding him back though was a lack of supports outside of his family.
+That changed when he got his first NDIS plan this year and turned to not-for-profit disability service provider Villa Maria Catholic Homes (VMCH).

-VMCH linked Sean with disability support worker, Kevin, and they go to the gym and the swimming pool together.
-They also go fishing and jet boating when the weather is good.
+VMCH linked Sean with disability support worker, Kevin, and they go to the gym and the swimming pool.
+They will also try fishing and jet boating when the weather improves.